Executive Interim Management

 What is executive interim management?
 How does it differ from vanilla interim management, and how does it compare with Executive Search?

-What is an interim executive?
+What is an executive interim manager?

 Many interims operate at or close to this level but even the ones who do not typically have experience reporting into board-level and working with and advising its members.

-Interim Management Vs Executive Search
+Executive Interim Management Vs Executive Search

 How does an organisation gain a top chief executive within a week?